 Which hairdressing service might be off the menu when salons resume service?

-For anyone who is waiting to get their roots touched up, it feels an age since hairdressers had to close at the start of the month.
+For anyone waiting to get their roots touched up, it feels an age since hairdressers had to close at the start of the month.

-But what will salons look like when they open again, and how will social distancing measures affect the treatments on offer?
+But what will hair salons look like when they reopen for us all (again), and will there be new rules affecting the treatments on offer?

-One of the hairdressing services that may now be completely off the menu – at least for now – is a traditional blow dry.
+One of the hairdressing services that may be off the menu – as with the first lockdown – is a traditional blow dry.
 Although they weren't banned completely, hairdressers were warned against using hair dryers when salons first reopened in July.

 “Essentially, whether hair is long or short, the cut needs to aid styling so it can dry naturally without the need for a blow dry.”

-That’s not great news for those of us who have been dreaming of walking out of the salon with some Duchess Catherine-style bounce, but it’s a small price to pay if we can still have our roots and split ends tended to (plus, it’s easier to recreate a blow dry at home than you think).
+That’s not great news for those of us who are dreaming of leaving the salon with some Duchess Catherine-style bounce – but it’s a small price to pay if we can still have our roots and split ends tended to.
+Until then, it’s easier to recreate a blow dry at home than you think.

 "The hour-long blow dries in the salon are no longer safe for the stylist or the client.
 Research suggests the Covid-19 virus is transmitted much easier through a swift airflow."

-Lockdown hairstyles: how will hairdressers be styling hair in salons?
+Lockdown hairstyles - how will hairdressers style hair in salons?

-Hairdressers are likely to only be able to blow dry shorter styles, as they require less blow-drying time, or cut blow drying out all together.
+Hairdressers may only be able to blow dry shorter styles, as they require less blow-drying time, or cut blow drying out all together.
 We may be seeing a lot more heat lamps, rollers and plaiting going on.

 “I’ll be doing a lot of cuts that require minimal styling – preferably with tongs – and have longevity,” De Rozario told Stylist ahead of the first reopening of beauty services.